turingschool-examples/fe-error-handling-api/README.md

 1. `git clone` the repo
 2. cd into the cloned repo
-3. Make sure that you're on the error handling branch
-  * `git fetch`
-  * `git checkout error-handling`
-5. run `npm install`
+4. run `npm install`
-6. run `npm start`.
+5. run `npm start`.
 The server should be running locally on port 3001 - This is a local server
-7. Navigate to the endpoint you're trying to request in the browser (ie if you want to GET users, navigate to http://localhost:3001/api/v1/users in the browser)
+6. Navigate to the endpoint you're trying to request in the browser (ie if you want to GET users, navigate to http://localhost:3001/api/v1/users in the browser)
-8. The server is also deployed here https://fe2-fetch-practice.herokuapp.com/v1/users.
+7. The server is also deployed here https://fe2-fetch-practice.herokuapp.com/v1/users.

 ## Frontend Setup